ProbablyClem/thrust_di/README.md

 A Spring-Boot-like build-time code generator for Rust/Axum backends.

-Developers write annotated Rust structs.
-A build step scans the source, extracts metadata, and generates ordinary Rust code — wiring, containers, routers — before `cargo` compiles anything.
+Developers write annotated Rust structs and functions.
+A build step scans the source, extracts metadata, and generates ordinary Rust code — dependency wiring, a DI container, the Axum router, server startup — before `cargo` compiles anything.
 The full Rust toolchain (rust-analyzer, clippy, cargo check) works on the source unchanged.

 ---

 ## Why

 Rust backend development requires substantial boilerplate: manual `Arc` wiring, `AppState` construction, router registration, constructor chaining.
 Existing DI frameworks often fight the borrow checker directly.
-Thrust sidesteps this by treating ownership as an implementation detail hidden behind generated code.
+Thrust sidesteps this by treating ownership as an implementation detail hidden behind generated code — you declare *what* depends on *what*, and the generated container does the wiring.

 ---